 but more importantly,

-- Kefir is the richest source of probiotics
+- Kefir is a rich source of probiotics

 Low-carb, low-fat, low-sugar

 Kefir is low-carb and may be prepared with low-fat milk, making it a low-fat product that perfectly matches any “diabetes-friendly” diet.
 Additionally, kefir contains many valuable nutrients and minerals that make it a precious addition to any diet aiming at blood sugar control.

 While Kefir has a similar nutritional profile to milk, it has lower sugar (lactose) content than milk, resulting in lactose being converted into lactic acid during fermentation.

 An essential feature of Kefir is that it increases satiety and speeds up the metabolism, resulting in weight loss.
 Moreover, some probiotic species found in Kefir have been proven to affect weight and reduce belly fat directly.